Class Geometry

 Returns the boundary, or an empty geometry of appropriate dimension

-if this Geometry
+if this Geometry is empty.

 For a discussion of this function, see the OpenGIS Simple